sklprogs/LanguageTricks/README.md

 ## information about \| information of \| information on

 **Information on** something would be information that is really in-depth, and quite into details. i.e. a study on history, or a book on biomedicine.

-**Information about** something has the implication that it is information that is a kind of summary about a subject i.e. a brochure will contain *information about something*, but you can\'t really say ~~A brochure on mechanics.~~ You would use *A brochure about mechanics.*
+**Information about** something has the implication that it is information that is a kind of summary about a subject i.e. a brochure will contain *information about something*, but you can’t really say ~~*A brochure on mechanics.*~~ You would use *A brochure about mechanics.*

-I would avoid using **information of** something for the reason that it could be misunderstood to mean *information belonging to something*.
+I would avoid using ***information of*** something for the reason that it could be misunderstood to mean *information belonging to something*.

 [*Source*](https://english.stackexchange.com/questions/32838/what-is-the-difference-between-information-on-information-of-information/32843)